The Index of Economic Freedom focuses on four key aspects of the economic environment over which governments typically exercise policy control:

 Sources.
 Unless otherwise noted, the Index relies on the following sources for data on monetary policy, in order of priority: International Monetary Fund, International Financial Statistics Online; International Monetary Fund, World Economic Outlook and Staff Country Report, “Article IV Consultation”; Economist Intelligence Unit, ViewsWire; U.S. Energy Information Administration (EIA), Country Analysis Briefs; various country reports and blogs by the World Bank; various news and magazine articles; and official government publications of each country.

 Trade freedom is a composite measure of the extent of tariff and non-tariff barriers that affect imports and exports of goods and services.
 The trade freedom score is based on two inputs:

 - Non-tariff barriers (NTBs).

-Different imports entering a country can, and often do, face different tariffs.
+Different imports entering a country can (and often do) face different tariffs.
 The weighted average tariff uses weights for each tariff based on the share of imports for each good.
-Weighted average tariffs are a purely quantitative measure and account for the basic calculation of the score using the following equation:
+Weighted average tariffs are a purely quantitative measure and account for the calculation of the base trade freedom score using the following equation:

 where Trade Freedomi represents the trade freedom in country i; Tariffmax and Tariffmin represent the upper and lower bounds for tariff rates (%); and Tariffi represents the weighted average tariff rate (%) in country i.
 The minimum tariff is naturally zero percent, and the upper bound was set as 50 percent.
 An NTB penalty is then subtracted from the base score.
 The penalty of 5, 10, 15, or 20 points is assigned according to the following scale: